Simon-Luigi/ID_S10204949_Simon-Christian-Luigi-Soriano_Assg2_website/README.md

 1. I do not own the CSS animated pokeball and it is purely forked and edited to make the website more visually pleasing.
 All credits of the animation go to Raúl Barrera
 2. The inspiration of my website mainly goes to https://pokemontcg.io/ for giving me the idea on how should the structure of the website should look like.
 3. Fonts used such such as the Rubiks font were imported from Google Fonts.
+4. I used bootstrap V4.5.3 instead of the latest version (V5.0.0) as i got the boostrap from forking one of the examples from the slides in the ID module and cannot change it as it would affect the whole website